jintonic/gears/tutorials/physics/README.md

 It is also important to understand that [optical photons][] are treated differently from gamma and x-rays in [Geant4][], since completely different physics processes are assigned to them.

 #### Optical properties of materials and surfaces
-To [generate Cerenkov light](http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/ForApplicationDeveloper/html/TrackingAndPhysics/physicsProcess.html#generation-of-photons-in-processes-electromagnetic-xrays-cerenkov-effect), one HAS TO specify the refractive index of the material where the light is generated.
+To [generate Cerenkov light](http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/ForApplicationDeveloper/html/TrackingAndPhysics/physicsProcess.html#generation-of-photons-in-processes-electromagnetic-xrays-cerenkov-effect), one MUST specify the refractive index of the material where the light is generated.
 In [GEARS][], this is [done in the detector geometry description file](../detector/optical).

-At least two parameters need to be specified to [generate scintillation light](http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/ForApplicationDeveloper/html/TrackingAndPhysics/physicsProcess.html#generation-of-photons-in-processes-electromagnetic-xrays-scintillation): the light yield, i.e., the number of photons per unit energy deposition (SCINTILLATIONYIELD), and the variation of the number of generated photons (RESOLUTIONSCALE).
+At least two parameters need to be specified to [generate scintillation light](https://geant4-userdoc.web.cern.ch/UsersGuides/ForApplicationDeveloper/html/TrackingAndPhysics/physicsProcess.html#scintillation): the light yield, i.e., the number of photons per unit energy deposition (SCINTILLATIONYIELD), and the variation of the number of generated photons (RESOLUTIONSCALE).
 The parameters need to be attached to the material that scintillates, they are hence [specified in the detector geometry description file](../detector/optical) as well.

 The parameter, RAYLEIGH and ABSLENGTH, related to the transportation of [optical photons][] in a mertial also have to be [attached to the material](../detector/optical).